RutvijBhutaiya/Machine-Learning-Notes/README.md

 11. Variance can be different for e.g size of company, 10 million and 20 billion, company both has significant different of variance in profit/loss.
 And hence may deviate the results (someone says it outliers).

+12. Cross Validation:
+-	A statistical technique to test machine learning model performance.
+-	Steps: 1.
+Divide data into train and test 2.
+Train model 3.
+Test data for evaluation 4.
+Repeat steps 1 to 3 on different sets.
+-	Helps to avoid over fitting
+-	Method:
+##### 1. Holdout: Simple 70:30 train and test dataset.
+Dis-adv prone to selection bias
+##### 2. K-fold: e.g if k = 10, then data is split into 10 sub dataset, not one by one, train data on 9 sub-datasets and test on 1 sub-dataset.
+Repeat 10 times with different combination of sub-datasets.
+Advantage, less prone to selection bias.
+Disadvantage very expensive.
+-	Repeated random sun-sampling: Similar to K-fold, but in this method, the sub-datasets are not equally sized.
+Dis-adv is that some points are never be selected by randomness.